HemangNakarani/React-Webpack-From-Scratch/README.md

   npm run dev
   ```

-- To Build App run following command, it will generate `/dist` and buldle app in this folder with some files, which are frankly not readable
+- To Build App run following command, it will generate `/dist` and buldle app in this folder with some files, some of which are frankly not readable
   ```
   npm run build
   ```